nanvel/blog/2015/12/swift-notes.md

 Set resolution 640:480 to New value
 ```

-A class or structure can provice as many subscript implementations as it needs, and the appropriate subscript to be used will be inferred based on the types of the value or values that are contained within the subscript brackets at the point that the subscript is used (subscript overloading).
+A class or structure can provide as many subscript implementations as it needs, and the appropriate subscript to be used will be inferred based on the types of the value or values that are contained within the subscript brackets at the point that the subscript is used (subscript overloading).

 #### Optional chaining